TriesteCitizen/ctf-writeups/TryHackMe/Anthem.md

 This challenge is all about exploting a Windows machine.
 It once again is very beginner friendly so I should be able to beat it.
 Let's see how I will manage it.

-### Website Analysis
+## Website Analysis

-We begin with the usual which si the scanning of the ports to see how many of them are open.
+We begin with the usual which is the scanning of the ports to see how many of them are open.

 ```
 root@ip-10-10-39-7:~# nmap -p- -sV 10.10.177.180